miguelcarrasco/POJOs2CSV/README.md

 > Collection2Csv.convertToCsvString(userList,User.class);
 > ```

-> And then, even if you collection is empty, it will generate a CSV String containing only the CSV Headers.
+> And then, even if you collection is empty, it will generate a CSV String containing the CSV Headers.

 ###Changing the CSV headers
 Sometimes, you want to change the CSV headers to more explicit values, for that purpose